anthoeknee/antifennel/README.md

 won't parse or require newer features of Lua.

 Antifennel supports all [bitwise operators](https://www.lua.org/manual/5.3/manual.html#3.4.2) introduced in Lua 5.3.
+It does not support `<close>` or `<const>` from 5.4.

-Antifennel will never emit variadic operators, hashfns, or pattern matches, even in cases that would result in much better code.
+Antifennel will not emit variadic operators, hashfns, or pattern matches, even in cases that would result in much better code.

 Fennel code does not support `goto`, so neither does Antifennel.